dfintel25/custom_pipeline_clean/README.md

 cd ~/kafka
 bin/kafka-server-start.sh config/kraft/server.properties
 ```
-You may need to install these packages in each WSL terminals to run the producer, consumer, and visualizations scripts:
+You will need to install these packages in each WSL terminals to run the producer, consumer, and visualizations scripts.
+A potential total of 4, all with their individual setup prompts from below:
 ```
 python3 -m venv .venv
 source .venv/bin/activate